IrisBroadcast/ccm/README.md

 ------------
 CCM consists of a web application, a web service and a windows service built with Microsoft .NET framework in C# storing data in a MySQL or MariaDB database.
-Authentication for SIP is done using a Radius service.
-The CCM interacts and manages accounts in the Radius service.
+Authentication for SIP is stored in a database.
+The CCM interacts and manages accounts in the database.

 In production use, the CCM is by default running on two separate servers in different data centers.
 Data is replicated using MySQL replication.
-Kamailio updates both CCM servers with current registration states as well as call states.
+Kamailio updates both CCM servers with current registration and call states.
+At the moment these two columns are not replicated, this should be added.

 Load balancing between the two CCM servers can be done with external HTTP load balancers, using DNS or virtual IP failover.